super-squid/EECS470_L1cache/README.md

-# EECS470 L1 Data Cache (Direct‑Mapped, Write‑Through) – SystemVerilog Model
+# EECS470 L1 Data Cache – SystemVerilog Model

-This repository contains a simple yet complete L1 data cache model written in SystemVerilog, together with a DRAM model and a testbench.
-The cache is **direct‑mapped**, uses **write‑through** with **write‑allocate**, and transfers data in **blocks** (cache lines).
-It is intended for educational purposes, e.g., understanding cache state machines, hit/miss handling, and basic memory hierarchies.
+This repository contains a simple yet complete L1 data cache model written in SystemVerilog, together with a DRAM model, an LRU replacement policy module, and testbenches.
+The baseline cache is **direct‑mapped**, uses **write‑through** with **write‑allocate**, and transfers data in **blocks** (cache lines).
+A standalone **LRU replacement** module is also provided to support set‑associative extensions.
+The code is intended for educational purposes, e.g., understanding cache state machines, hit/miss handling, replacement policies, and basic memory hierarchies.

 ---